-Today, the NCUA regulates, charters and manages the National Credit Union Share Insurance Fund.
+Today, the NCUA regulates, charters and manages the National Credit Union Share Insurance Fund (NCUSIF).
 Backed by the full faith and credit of the U.S. government, this fund protects individual accounts up to $250,000 and protects the accounts of millions of credit union members in all federal credit unions across the country.
-Potentially even more important than the insurance itself, in order for a credit union to qualify for NCUSIF coverage, they must maintain sound and quality operational standards, helping to ensure that those institutions won't fail in the first place.
+Potentially even more important than the insurance itself, in order for a credit union to qualify for NCUSIF coverage, they must maintain sound and quality operational standards, helping to ensure those institutions won't fail in the first place.

 Of course, Florida Credit Union is proudly insured by the NCUA and you'll see displays of the blue NCUA stickers all throughout our branches and even on the bottom of this page!
 If you aren't sure about your financial institution, be sure to look for the NCUA or FDIC logos.